 Rail unions have argued that recent reductions in head count may have contributed to a lack of resources to conduct safety inspections.
 Union members have also stated that their responsibilities under PSR may have changed because they have less time to complete the work or are responsible for a larger territory.

-“Over the past five years, the Class I railroads have cut their workforce by nearly one third, shuttered railyards where railcars are traditionally inspected, and are running longer and heavier trains.
+Over the past five years, the Class I railroads have reduced their workforce by nearly one-third, closed railyards where workers traditionally inspect railcars, and increased the length and weight of their trains.
 While some of these changes may be beneficial, they also introduce new risks that current federal regulations may not account for,” Cantwell said.
 “Every day, thousands of trains carrying hazardous materials, such as the one that derailed in Ohio, pass through communities across the country.
 To better protect its employees, the environment, and American families, every railroad must reexamine its hazardous materials safety practices and reaffirm safety as a top priority.”

 Cantwell’s letter follows those of her colleagues in the Senate who have asked NS to detail its cleanup plans for East Palestine.